CUBITAL TUNNEL SYNDROME

 In the early stages of cubital tunnel syndrome, your upper extremity specialist will most likely recommend non-steroidal anti-inflammatory medicine to reduce swelling around the nerve, such as ibuprofen.

-Unfortunately, while splints and physical therapy can sometimes have success relieving pressure from the ulnar nerve, effective long term relief tends to come from Cubital Tunnel Release Surgery.
+Unfortunately, while splints and physical therapy can sometimes have success in relieving pressure from the ulnar nerve, effective long-term relief tends to come from Cubital Tunnel Release Surgery.
 By cutting through some of the tissue constricting the cubital tunnel, the ulnar nerve can run smoothly through the elbow.
-Luckily, upper extremity specialists can perform Cubital Tunnel Surgery as a minimally invasive out-patient surgery, with patients able to go home the same day.
+Luckily, upper extremity specialists can perform Cubital Tunnel Surgery as a minimally invasive outpatient surgery, with patients able to go home the same day.

 Depending on the details of the surgery, your physician may send you home in a splint to wear for the first few weeks of recovery.
 If the surgery requires a submuscular transposition, that will extend the recovery time to between 3 to 6 weeks in a splint.